Tanz0rz/haxe-fmod/fmod-scripts/README.md

 The generated code can be done in two different ways, depending on which is more useful for the given project: Either as Constants or Enums.

-Both methods automatically build your FMOD Studio sound bank after generating the constants file
+Both methods automatically build your FMOD Studio sound bank after generating the Events file.

 ## Constants

 ### Features:
 - Generates `FmodConstants.hx` in the project directory of your choosing
-- Can be triggered using the hotkey `Ctrl+B` while FMOD Studio is in focus (you can then use `enter` to jump through the prompts quickly once the script is pointing at the right directory) placing an `FmodConstants.hx` file
+- Can be triggered using the hotkey `Ctrl+B` while FMOD Studio is in focus placing an `FmodConstants.hx` file
+- You can then use `enter` to jump through the prompts quickly once the script is pointing at the right directory

 ### Usage Examples:
 - Play a song: `FmodManager.PlaySong(FmodSong.MainSong);`